saivaraprasad-avula/boardbid-ui/README.md

    npm run build
    ```

+---

+## 🛠 Maintenance Mode Toggle

+The main site now reads a lightweight runtime config from [`public/app-config.json`](public/app-config.json).
+Update the
+`maintenanceMode` boolean in that file to switch between the full application and the maintenance splash screen—no rebuild
+required:

+- `true` &rarr; Serve the upgrades-in-progress message to all visitors.
+- `false` &rarr; Load the full React application as usual.

+You can also customise the maintenance copy, headline, and preview metadata in the same JSON file if you need to adjust the
+messaging while the site is offline.

 ## 🔐 Authentication

 This project uses [Clerk](https://clerk.com/docs/quickstarts/react) for user management.
 Provide both development and production publishable keys in your `.env`: